Basic-Nature/html_Parser_prototype/docs/roadmap.md

 - Add more sample URLs and edge cases to `urls.txt`.
 - Improve documentation for handler development, context enrichment, and bot usage.
 - Add troubleshooting and FAQ sections to the Web UI.
+- Monitor upstream pytest / SeleniumBase releases so the temporary unraisable warning suppression can be removed once socket cleanup is fixed.

 ### 6. **Performance & Scalability**